redtexts/texts/gorter_1920_open_letter_to_lenin.md

 	>"Destroy your Trade Unions, and form industrial unions, thus rendering your Party and your class strong internally".

 	Instead of this lesson, however, we only hear: "It will go with you as it did with us!".
-Is it not high time that, against these Moscow tactics , there should arise, all over Western Europe, one firmly organised, iron opposition?
+Is it not high time that, against these Moscow tactics, there should arise, all over Western Europe, one firmly organised, iron opposition?
 It is a question of life and death for the world revolution itself.
 And also for the Russian revolution.